ZedDevStuff/USTManager/README.md

 # Installation

-Install from thunderstore either manually or using r2modman OR build from source and manually add the mod to your plugins folder
+Install from [Thunderstore](https://thunderstore.io/c/ultrakill/p/ZedDev/USTManager/) either manually or using r2modman OR build from source and manually add the mod to your plugins folder

 # Known issues

-- Secret levels don't work yet, but it could be possible that using the global sound replacement, they could work
+- Secret levels don't work directly, but using the global sound replacement should work
-- Some sounds can't be replaced.
-Actively looking for a solution (Patching all sources Awake methods, which Harmony can't do because AudioSource.Awake doesn't exist according to Harmony)

 # Roadmap